 Much of its history West Flanders would stay a watery mess.
 After the Flemings had managed to embank most of their coastal lands with dikes during the High Middle Ages, with the Eighty Year’s War in the second half of the sixteenth century, and the War of the Spanish Succession at the start of the eighteenth century, made of the wider Zwin Region a continuous battleground.
 A frontline on both sides defended through inundating the Zwin Region for years on end, and thus allowing tidal movement scraping new gullies into the landscape (Winstein 2003).
 This besides all the fortresses being built, dikes demolished, towns and villages ruined etc. Ravaging the historic landscape of Flanders thoroughly.
 We do not even mention the Great War and the Second World War.
 The reader can make a picture.

 The watery-mess explanation of the word sincfala pairs well with one of the explanations concerning the names Flanders and Fleming.
 These names might be related to the Germanic flauma meaning 'flood', or the Old-High-German verbs flewen and flouwen, the Old-Norwegian verb flaumr, the Mid-Frisian verb floeie, or the Dutch verb vlieten.
-All meaning to flow.
-It was the Roman geographer Pomponius Mela described lacus Flevo (‘lake Flevo’ modern IJsselmeer) in the Netherlands and gave it its name.
+All meaning 'to flow'.
+It was the Roman geographer Pomponius Mela described lacus Flevo ('lake Flevo' modern IJsselmeer) in the Netherlands and gave it its name.
 That was in the first half of the first century AD.
-Also the waterbody Flevo, later named Flie or Vlie, is related to ‘ to flow’ as well.
+Also the waterbody Flevo, later named Flie or Vlie, is related to 'to flow' as well.
 These words would also be related to the word flâm in Ingvaeonic, also called North Sea Germanic.
-Therefore, the names Flanders and Fleming would point to a flooded land (Verhulst 1995, Toorians 2021).
-Anyway, the Flemings are quite capable to restart another war on this etymological issue, so we let it rest before we make a mistake.
+Therefore, the names Flanders and Fleming would point to a flooded landscape (Verhulst 1995, De Maesschalck 2019, Toorians 2021).

 Most literature and studies equate Sincfala to the Zwin, and then refer to the current inlet in West Flanders, just south of the border with the Netherlands (Claerhout 1886, Knol 2021).
-By the way, it must be the Zwin in West Flanders and not the Swin in province Friesland, located between the lakes Fluessen and Slotermeer in province Friesland.
+By the way, it must be the Zwin in region Flanders and not the Swin located between the lakes Fluessen and Slotermeer in province Friesland.
 Niether the Suyder Swin, a sea gully that existed in the sixteenth century, north of former island Wieringen in province Noord Holland.

 But is it really?
 Is Sincfala identical to inlet the Zwin as we know it today?
 Other scholars namely, presume Sincfala is the coastal zone around the mouth of the stream Honte (Henstra 2012, Van der Berg 2016).
 At first, the stream Honte had become a smaller branch of the River Scheldt, and then gradually turned into the River West Scheldt.
 Its river mouth is known as Zwake.
 Yet other historians speak of the stream Sincfala near the River West Scheldt (De Langen & Mol 2021).
 What is ‘near’ we wonder?
 Still, others consider Sincfala being part of the river mouth Zwake with inlet the Zwin being a smaller branch of the stream Honte (Coen 2008).
 Another description is that inlet the Zwin was connected via different branches with the mouth of the stream Honte, within a coastal landscape composed of the islands Cadzand, Koezand, Schoneveld, Waterdunen and Wulpen and Zuidzande (Zijlmans 2016).
 The simplest geographic indication we found is: “Sincfala is the estuary of the River Scheldt” (Bremmer 2020).
 Lastly, the most recent one concerning the southern border of early-medieval Frisia, says in very general terms: “Arguably, parts of Flanders and North Frisia [Nordfriesland] also formed part of the Frisian area at certain points in time” (IJssennagger-van der Pluijm 2021).
 All feels a bit like the Infinite Improbability Drive of the Starship Heart of Gold (Adams 1979).